 Pezzullo has published widely in the environmental humanities, including on: projection mapping as creative climate communication; a just transition; climate injustice; the late age of fossil fuels; the trope of the human; bodies; pollution beliefs; toxic and disaster tourism; environmental communication; cultural studies; public spheres and counterpublics; research methods, particularly fieldwork in rhetorical studies; theories and practices of resistance and transgression; praxis; pinkwashing; boycotts and buycotts; presence; everyday life; global climate justice treaties and movements; and environmental justice.
 A copy of her vita, including more details on publications, teaching, and service, may be downloaded from her academia.edu page.

 An award-winning teacher at the undergraduate and graduate levels, Pezzullo has served as the advisor to inspiring student-led groups and is also committed to community engagement.
 She has served on and consulted with the American Bar Association’s Environment, Energy, and Resources committee, the Sierra Club’s Environmental Justice committee, the City of Bloomington, Indiana, planning department, and the City of Boulder, Colorado, planning department.
 In 2015, Pezzullo served as the head of the International Environmental Communication Association’s Climate Negotiations Working Group at the 21st session of the Conference of the Parties to the United Nations Framework Convention on Climate Change (UNFCCC)/COP21.

-She has published in and currently serves on the editorial boards of the journals: Environmental Communication, Communication and Critical/Cultural Studies, Communication Monographs, Cultural Studies, Environmental Communication, Journal of Environmental Media, and Quarterly Journal of Speech.
+She has published in and currently serves on the editorial boards of notable journals, including: Communication and Critical/Cultural Studies, Communication Monographs, Cultural Studies, Environmental Communication, Journal of Environmental Media, and Quarterly Journal of Speech.

 Pezzullo holds both a Master’s and a Doctorate in Communication Studies from the University of North Carolina at Chapel Hill, with a Certificate in Cultural Studies.